 One of the most important parts of planning to arrive at Dartmouth is timing.
 The College has official opening and closing dates each term and students are expected to use these dates when making travel arrangements.
-This fall, the residence halls officially open for first year students on Tuesday, September 10, 2013 at 9:00am.
-The only students who may occupy rooms before the 10th are first year students who will be returning from one of the later Dartmouth Outing Club (DOC) Trips (E through J) and pre-season fall athletes who are required to arrive early for practice.
-Other first year students are not expected to arrive until September 10th, and returning students are not expected to arrive until September 14th.
+This fall, the residence halls officially open for first year students on Tuesday, September 9, 2014 at 9:00am.
+The only students who may occupy rooms before this date are first year students who will be returning from one of the later Dartmouth Outing Club (DOC) Trips (E through J) and pre-season fall athletes who are required to arrive early for practice.
+Other first year students are not expected to arrive until September 9th, and returning students are not expected to arrive until September 13th.
 It is critically important that students not arrive before the scheduled date and time as rooms will not be ready for occupancy; therefore please schedule arrivals to coincide with the College's opening date(s) and time(s).

 Students wishing to arrive in Hanover before their scheduled opening date(s) to take in the wonderful New Hampshire environment will need to arrange for off-campus accommodations.